GenerationConfig

 Link copied to clipboard

-val temperature: Double
+val temperature: Double?

 A double value controlling the randomness of the generation.
 Higher values increase creativity and diversity, while lower values make the output more deterministic.